asmjit/asmjit/CONTRIBUTING.md

   * ABI changes happen, but they are usually accumulated and committed within a short time window to not break it often.
 In general we prefer to break ABI once a year, or once 6 months if there is something that has a high priority.
 There are no hard rules though.

   * AsmJit uses an `inline namespace`, which should make it impossible to link to AsmJit library that is ABI incompatible.
-When ABI break happens AsmJit version and ABI namespace is changed, see [asmjit/core/api-config.h](./src/asmjit/core/api-config.h) for more details.
+When ABI break happens both AsmJit version and ABI namespace are changed, see [asmjit/core/api-config.h](./src/asmjit/core/api-config.h) for more details.

   * What is an ABI break?